Vauxhall, Liverpool: New housing

 2008 marked 30 years since a new housing estate breathed life into derelict land to the west of Vauxhall Road called Eldonian Village.
 In recent years new housing has followed this flagship Eldonian Village, such as Athol Village alongside the Leeds and Liverpool Canal plus flats and student accommodation around the Leeds Street and Marybone end to improve the Vauxhall area, however little of Scotland Road itself remains.

 Plans were unveiled in March 2018 to restore the three blocks of Eldon Grove back into use as housing after them being derelict for over 16 years.
 The plans also include the creation of a new block of flats on adjacent land.

+Liverpool Waters

+For the future, Peel Holdings plan for the docks in Vauxhall is called Liverpool Waters.
+Reported that this development would take decades to complete, elements have started in 2025 at the 'Central Docks'.

 Political history

 The area has been contained in the following parliamentary constituencies: